 Tonya Lee: It was like a dream come true!
 I’ve watched his work for years, and never in a million years did I think I’d have the opportunity to work with Danny on something, so I was really excited, and he’s such a master at what he does, and so humble – I mean, really giving, really a giving actor.
 It’s great to work with people who appreciate the craft, and he was one of those people, so it made it a joy.
-When I left Y&R, I wasn’t sure what I really wanted to do, and that opportunity presented itself, and now I’ve had the perfect film experience and I’m going to be very disappointed if I have another film experience and it’s not equally as wonderful.
+When I left Young and the Restless, I wasn’t sure what I really wanted to do, and that opportunity presented itself, and now I’ve had the perfect film experience and I’m going to be very disappointed if I have another film experience and it’s not equally as wonderful.
 Especially since the film moved from the Berlin Film Festival to the Toronto Film Festival, so I traveled all over the world.
 In December I was at the Bahamas Film Festival with the film, so it’s just been a joy working with this film.

 Soaps.com: Do you have any other upcoming projects that you can share with us?

 Tonya Lee: I’m hoping to have a lot of projects coming up because that writer’s strike has really hurt all of us in Los Angeles, and now that it’s all over, we’re really nervous about the actor’s strike that could be coming around the corner, so, I hope things really pick up!
 I think if the actor’s strike doesn’t happen there will be an avalanche of work.
 It’ll be like a dam that’s been backed up.
 We’re all waiting for that, I’m hoping it will just break and burst all over me!

 Soaps.com: We miss Olivia on The Young and the Restless.
 Do you miss Olivia as well?